MonicaMbabazi/16S_Analysis_Workflow/README.md

 ## Installation and HPC Usage
 All job scripts and analysis workflows have been designed and executed on the Eddie server (University of Edinburgh High-Performance Computing Cluster).
 However,the pipeline is **flexible and can be adapted to run on any other HPC cluster** with minor modifications.
 #### Tools to be installed:
+To ensure reproducibility and allow users to test the pipeline before working with full datasets, we provide a small sample dataset:
++ **48 paired-end FASTQ reads** (for testing purposes).
++ **Associated metadata file** for these samples.
 ```
 1. Qiime2
 2. Phyloseq.
 It is an R package